-Cleaning silicone splatter screen is very simple with dish soap and sponge.
+Cleaning silicone splatter screen is very simple with dish soap and a sponge.
 It is easier to wash by hand than metal screens, but you also have the option to just throw it in the dishwasher.

 Brand: Silicone Splatter Screen Pan Cover by iOrange